Chapter 2 : The Fool On the Hill

 She surveyed the empty cemetery around her.
 “I just thought it would be a good place to gather my thoughts.”

 He agreed that there was a stillness here that made it easier to slow down and think.
 Automatically, he began meandering through the uneven rows, his eyes moving slowly over the mossy headstones.
 They seemed to look back at them feebly, their faces cracked or broken, and weathered smooth around the edges.
-The inscriptions were quite foreign to him, though he had a feeling he had seen that alphabet somewhere before.
+The inscriptions were quite foreign to him.
 On some of them he could make out numbers near the bottom, peculiar numbers for gravestones like 5624, or 5402.